cloudant-labs/slate/docs2017/src/api/document.md

 ```
 {:codeblock}

-_Example of using the command line to update a document, :_
+_Example of using the command line to update a document:_

 ```sh
 # make sure $JSON contains the correct `_rev` value!